Generating infinite random graphs: Non-concentrated spaces

 \section{Non-concentrated spaces}

-It is perhaps not completely naive to think that something similar happens here as in the Erd\H os--R\'enyi model.
+It would perhaps be not completely na\"\i ve to think that something similar happens here as in the Erd\H os--R\'enyi model.
 In this section we demonstrate that is far from being correct.
 Therefore, we will show examples of non-concentrated spaces.

-The following proposition is actually about a very simple example of \emph{concentration}, but we will use is as a tool to show non-concentration in some other cases.
+The following proposition is actually about a very simple example of \emph{concentration}, but we will use it as a tool to show non-concentration in some other cases.

 \begin{proposition} The sequence $0,1,1,1,\ldots$ a.s.\ generates the $\omega$-tree. \end{proposition}

 \begin{proof} We will prove a more general statement later, see Theorem~\ref{thm:zo}. \end{proof}